Temple for Sri Hanuman who emerged from River Thazampudar

 Name Tirupattur

 Sundara Veera Anjaneya Temple, Tirupattur The name Tirupattur means a group of ten villages/small towns.
-There exists a village called Aathiyur (Aathi means Begin) in the southern fringes of the Town and Kodiyur (Kodi means End) in the northern fringes of the town indicating how this place had come to be known as “Tirupattur”.
+There exists a village called Aathiyur (Aathi means Begin) in the southern fringes of the Town and Kodiyur (Kodi means End) in the northern fringes of the town indicating how this place had come to be known as ‘Tirupattur’.

 Fort in Tirupattur

-The Mysorean army under Hyder Ali set off on its fresh round of campaigning against British at Vaniyambadi in the beginning of November 1767.
+The Mysorean army under Hyder Ali set off on its fresh round of campaigning against the British at Vaniyambadi at the beginning of November 1767.
 The main army marched towards Vaniyambadi while another detachment had been sent earlier in the direction of Tirupattur.
 For some time Tirupattur was under the rule of Mysore also.

 Anjaneya worship